 Sister Act – I had the absolute honour of playing Deloris/Sister Mary Clarence in the EMS production of “Sister Act” in the Northcott Theatre – and it was amazing!
 Soul, Gospel, Sequins, Nuns, thigh-high purple boots.
 Absolutely loved it!

 Razzamataz Theatre School – Principal.
 I ran the children’s theatre school for three years, which covered singing, dance and drama lessons for children aged 6 – 18.
 We covered commercial styles like street-dance as well as more traditional musical theatre styles of performance, and enjoyed putting on performances over the years including whole school musicals and performing in the West End in Her Majesty’s Theatre!

 Music on the Move, Slovenia – Musical Director.
-I’m very excited to be going back to Slovenia again this year to be part of a fantastic prjoct by Zavod Apis, who bring a group of young people from across Europe together through music.
+I was very excited to be back to Slovenia again last year to be part of a fantastic project by Zavod Apis, who bring a group of young people from across Europe together through music.

 In 2015 I made the move to the beautiful city of Edinburgh, where I started to build choirs up from scratch and am very proud of everything we’ve achieved so far!
 From concerts in St Giles Cathedral with the community choirs, to the Soul & Gospel choir singing in Usher Hall with RSNO for Colours Classical, and hosting our own concerts in Queen’s Hall – onwards and upwards!"

 This summer Kat has been performing in the Edinburgh International Festival with Shona The Musical - a fresh musical from the heart of Africa.
 She looks forwards to working with them on their jouney forwards. (https://shonathemusical.com) You can also catch her gigging around the city in many guises - with soul/funk bands The Fresh Squeeze, Funkwild, Buckwild R&B duo, as a solo soul performer, and as the bassist in As Above.